snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 So far we have developed the project in ASP.Net 3 tier architecture.
 Due to some new enhancements and increase in performance, migrated it to ASP.Net core MVC.

 Doing research on MVC.net core and trying to migrate Asp.net to MVC.net core.

+As a part of migration from ASP.net 3 tier architecture to MVC .net core, started dveloping object files in models part which represents the business logics.